open/close all folders

 - Adaptation Expansion: Surprisingly, Kami's reluctance to fuse with Piccolo is given a great deal more development than in the original, and Kami's reservations are very sympathetic.

-- Goku's fight with Frieza takes a sudden and unexplained shift from them being evenly matched to Frieza effortlessly trouncing him due to Frieza powering up being skipped, the footage from Frieza powering up instead changing to Frieza being struck by lightning from God, and it does nothing to him.
+- Goku's fight with Freeza takes a sudden and unexplained shift from them being evenly matched to Freeza effortlessly trouncing him due to Freeza powering up being skipped, the footage from Freeza powering up instead changing to Freeza being struck by lightning from God, and it does nothing to him.

 - In the source material, Present Trunks (but not Future Trunks) could easily become a Super Saiyan at a young age because he was conceived after Vegeta became a Super Saiyan.
 However, in this series, Vegeta gets Bulma pregnant before he becomes a Super Saiyan.